Vegan Chili with Mixed Beans

 I will often make chili in a crock pot but I haven’t used an instant pot yet.

-Basics that I think I always use is to add onion and canned tomatoes (they could be fresh though).
+The basics that I think I always use is to add onion and canned tomatoes (they could be fresh, though).

-Something different might be red bell pepper and smoked paprika, They just make it into the next recipe too.
+Something different might be red bell pepper and smoked paprika.
+They make it into the next recipe too.

 Vegan chili mixed beans ready 4